MadLadSquad/UVKShaderCompiler/README.md

 # UVKShaderCompiler
+> Version 0.1
-Shader compiler program for the UntitledVulkanGameEngine which compiles GLSL code to SPIR-V for use in both OpenGL and Vulkan
+Shader compiler program for the UntitledVulkanGameEngine which compiles GLSL and HLSL code to SPIR-V for use in both OpenGL and Vulkan